usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 A link can:

 1. Reference (external) information that is not represented in OSCAL format.
-This could include references to (cybersecurity) laws and regulations, references to organizational standards and guides, references to software bill of materials (SBOM), and more.
+This could include references to (cybersecurity) laws and regulations, references to organizational standards and guides, references to a software bill of materials (SBOM), and more.
 2. Reference objects within the current OSCAL document.

 Organizations can limit duplication of content, reduce the size of their OSCAL files, and maintain important content relationships by using links.